Managing commercial properties is a different kettle of fish than other properties, i.e. residential, although utilising certain shared principles.

 Even a straightforward interest like a landlord or tenant may be made up of complex structures like companies, pension funds, partnerships, and external agents and representatives.
 There are also others like third-party land interests, more suppliers and contractors with issues like TUPE, and funders and insurers.

-The good news though is that people will tend to be more business-like with commercial property, and therefore once you do have the right contacts you can have productive communication.
+The good news, though, is that people will tend to be more business-like with commercial property, and therefore once you do have the right contacts, you can have productive communication.

 3. The Payments Perspective

-Rent is the main issue for let properties, which is often collected every 3 months in advance with commercial property and having more black-and-white remedies such as CRAR to collect any unpaid monies.
+Rent is the main issue for let properties, often collected every three months in advance with commercial property and having more black-and-white remedies such as CRAR to collect any unpaid monies.

-You also tend to see additional costs often creep in with commercial property, from professional fees and advice, to insurance revaluations and costs for perusing any issues.
+You also tend to see additional costs often creep in with commercial property, from professional fees and advice to insurance revaluations and costs for perusing any issues.

 4. The Paperwork Perspective

-Finally comes the paperwork perspective, where liabilities are clarified and the buck stops somewhere.
+Finally comes the paperwork perspective, where liabilities are clarified, and the buck stops somewhere.